model-checking/kani/kani-docs/src/limitations.md

 ### Assembly

-RMC does not support assembly code for now.
+Kani does not support assembly code for now.
 We may add it in the future but at present there are no plans to do so.

 Check out the tracking issues for [inline assembly (`asm!`